1coderookie/KobraGoNeoInsights/docs/calibration.md

 ??? tip "Tram The X-Axis Gantry"

-    I'd recommend to tram the x-axis gantry before adjusting the z-offset.
+    I'd recommend to [tram the x-axis gantry](hardware/axes.md#tramming-the-x-axis-gantry) before adjusting the z-offset.
 Of course you don't need to do this every time you adjust the z-offset, you need to tram the gantry one time and then it should be good.
     If you're using the rigid stock spacers, tram the gantry in relation to the bed itself.
 If you're using adjustable spacers, tram the gantry in relation to the base frame and then tram the bed in relation to the nozzle.
-See the first violet expandable textbox in the section ["X-Axis Gantry"](hardware/axes.md#x-axis-gantry) for a more detailed description.
+See the section ["Tramming The X-Axis Gantry"](hardware/axes.md#tramming-the-x-axis-gantry) for a more detailed description.

 ??? tip "Proceed An ABL Sequence Before, Not After Setting The Z-Offset"